schism-dev/schism/docs/input-output/optional-inputs.md

 These include `elev2D.th.nc`, `uv3D.th.nc`, `TEM_3D.th.nc`, `SAL_3D.th.nc`, and `[MOD]_3D.th.nc` (where MOD is the tracer module name like ‘COS’).
 The format can be found below (also in test suite (e.g. schism_verification_tests/Test_ICM_UB/)).

 !!!notes
-    1. the time always start from 0, and the time step can be anything `≥dt`.
+    1. the time always starts from 0, and the time step can be anything `≥dt`.
 Note that the time stamp series in `time` is not needed by the code; only `time_step` (in sec) is needed;
+    2. `time_series` contains the main data at all relevant nodes;
-    2. ‘nOpenBndNodes’ should be total number of nodes on all open boundary segments that require this input, and the values appear in same order as in bctides.in inside ‘time_series’;
+    3. ‘nOpenBndNodes’ should be total number of nodes on all open boundary segments that require this input, and the values appear in same order as in bctides.in inside ‘time_series’;
-    3. `nLevels` specifies the vertical structure, and `nComponents` specifies either scalar/vector, or # of classes in the tracer module;
+    4. `nLevels` specifies the vertical structure, and `nComponents` specifies either scalar/vector, or # of classes in the tracer module;
-    4. Most netcdf4 libraries allow float and double to be interchangeable but it's better to be strict about data type.
+    5. Most netcdf4 libraries allow float and double to be interchangeable but it's better to be strict about data type.

 !!!notes "elev2D.th.nc"
     ```